-How To Write A Intro Paragraph
+How To Write An Intro

 In answering the question you MUST mention all regions or dates from the question if applicable (although you should do it in a slightly different fashion than the question).
 Remember to understand the verbs they are using in the question (‘analyze’ means how and why did it happen for instance), because if the thesis doesn’t cover all of this it sets off a chain reaction where you lose points all over your essay.